 20% of them are or will join an internship program in 2017.

-The Womanity Foundation has two on-going Crowdfunding campaigns to support activities in Afghanistan:
+The Womanity Foundation has an on-going Crowdfunding campaigns to support activities in Afghanistan:

 Every dollar donated will go to fund the “Girls Can Code” program as Womanity pledges to ensure 100% of contributions go directly to the program work.
 With as little as $5 you can empower 2 girls, so even the smallest donation can make a great impact.